uchicago-capp-30320/new-arrivals-chi/docs/endpoints/organization.md

 ## Organization Setup
 Organizations can set up new accounts via a direct link, creating a username (email), password, and other profile information.

- ### Register new organization on initial setup
+### Register New Organization on Initial Setup
 - **Endpoint**: `POST /register_organization`
 - **Description**: Validates the token from the email to ensure it's valid for resetting the organization's password.
 Set a new password for the organization account after validating the token.
 - **Request Body**:
   - `token`: The unique token from the reset email.
   - `new_password`: The new password to be set.